hiiamboris/red-wiki/Contributor-Guidelines.md

 1. All source code should be UTF-8 encoded.
 2. All indents should be made using tabs not spaces and be 4 characters wide.
-3. Function specifications should follow a vertical layout:
+3. Function specifications should follow a vertical layout.
+4. End-of-line comments are preferred over between line comments.
+The should be preceded with ";—-" starting at position 57.
 ```
 my-func: func [
     arg1   [datatype!]